-Before we get into the precise advantages and disadvantages for each world region, we want to quickly review the many reasons why you should consider outsourcing your fashion manufacturing.
+Before we get into the precise advantages and disadvantages for textile producers in each world region, we want to quickly review the many reasons why you should consider outsourcing your fashion manufacturing.

 Reduced Labour Costs: British workers must be paid the federal minimum wage, which at the moment (April 2014) is £6.50.
 Unfortunately, these costs get funnelled directly to you when you work with a UK manufacturer.
 When you outsource instead, however, you get to deal with manufacturers that aren’t limited by such regulations.
 As a result, you incur lower costs.

 Reduced Overhead Costs: Manufacturers must also contend with costs for electricity, gasoline, water, etc. And not surprisingly, the costs for these utilities are much higher in the UK than they are in countries/regions like China and India, to name a few.

 Improved Quality: This may surprise you, but many offshore manufacturers offer even better quality products than their onshore counterparts.
 Why?
 They have been manufacturing for decades.
 Furthermore, because of the reduced costs in their respective countries, they have more money to dedicate to quality assurance.